For information about the Buckinghamshire County Council’s Data Protection Practices, please visit our data protection page.

-We also have legal obligations and powers to process personal data under statute.
+We also have legal obligations and powers to process personal data under the statute.
 These are listed in our Information Asset Register.

 We can also process your personal data with your express consent.

-In exceptional cases we might also need to process your personal data to protect your own or some else’s vital interests.
+In exceptional cases, we might also need to process your personal data to protect your own or some else’s vital interests.

 3 A description of the categories of data subjects and of the categories of personal data

 Generally, the information we hold will be both personal data and special category data.
 Special category data is personal data which the GDPR says is more sensitive, and so needs more protection.
 Special category data is information about your race, ethnic origin, politics, religion, trade union membership, genetics, biometrics (where used for ID purposes), health, sex life, or sexual orientation.